sobolevn/git-secret/man/man1/git-secret-cat.1.md

-git-secret-cat - decrypts files passed on command line to stdout
+git-secret-cat - decrypts files passed on command line to stdout.
 =============================================

 ## SYNOPSIS